piterovxyz/piterovxyz/README.md

-developing backend, refactoring complex monoliths in php, and squeezing the maximum performance out of go applications
+developing backend, squeezing the maximum performance out of go applications